mozilla/gcp-ingestion/docs/architecture/overview.md

     `Republisher` and it being checked in `Decoder`
 - Must send messages rejected by transforms to a configurable error destination
     - Must allow error destination in BigQuery

-- Must provide decryption support that can be enabled for specific use cases
-    - The Pioneer project and Account Ecosystem Telemetry (AET) each have specific requirements for decrypting values within the pipeline
+### AET Decoder

+The AET (Account Ecosystem Telemetry) Decoder is a modified version of the Decoder with the following properties:

+- The raw topic that feeds the AET Decoder must not be sent anywhere else;
+  the AET Decoder needs to either successfully decrypt or sanitize all AET identifiers
+- Must load private keys from an encrypted blob in GCS
-    - Private keys must be provided to the Decoder in encrypted form, to be decrypted via Cloud KMS calls at startup and held only in memory
+- Must call Cloud KMS at startup to decrypt keys and store these only in memory
 - Must remove or redact all AET `ecosystem_anon_id` values from the payload before passing to any durable output, including errors
 - Must have access restricted to a limited set of operators to avoid exposing private keys
 - Encrypted fields must be JOSE JWE objects in Compact Serialization form

 ### Republisher